Placement and Restoration of Dental Implants in Lafayette, LA

 You have several options if you’re missing multiple teeth:

-- Implant-supported dentures or dental bridge.
-In the case of several missing teeth, dental implants can support adjacent dental bridges or dentures.
+- Implant-supported denture or bridge – In the case of multiple missing teeth, we can use implants to support adjacent bridges or dentures.
 The denture snaps onto the dental implants, giving the denture more stability.

 What is your experience with placing dental implants?